zyrouge/zyrouge.me/articles/raining-thoughts/experience-of-an-introvert.md

-title: Experience of an introvert
+title: An Introvert Experience
-description: Thoughts and emotions of an introvert.
+description: Things an introvert experience in their life.
 tags: raining-thoughts
 time: 2022-03-25 19:09 GMT+0530